navpil/navpil.github.io/art/power-cult-eng.md

 ## Side effects

-There are some side effects of the Cult of Power, which are not directly related to the relations between strong an weak.
+There are some side effects of the Cult of Power, which are not directly related to the relations between strong and weak.
-These are: poverty, love for criminal world and the child neglect.
+These are: poverty, lawlessness, love for criminal world and the child neglect.

 ### Poverty